U.S. Savings Bonds—A Safe Place to Save Money

 Safe Savings Vehicle or Underperformer?

-Tax Benefits of Savings Bonds
+The Tax Benefits of Savings Bonds

-Because savings bonds are issued by the federal government, they are exempt from state and local taxes.
-In addition, the interest earned on bonds can be tax-deferred until the bond is redeemed.
-This is unlike interest earned on regular savings accounts and certificates of deposits where the interest earned is taxable fully as ordinary income each year.
+Savings bonds are issued by the federal government so they're exempt from state and local taxes.
+In addition, the interest earned on bonds can be tax-deferred until the bond is redeemed, unlike with regular savings accounts and certificates of deposit where interest earned is taxable fully as ordinary income each year.

 Series EE Bonds

 EE bonds can be purchased directly from Treasury Direct Online.
-Electronic bonds are sold at face value, which means you pay $25 for a $25 bond, and it is worth its full value when it's redeemed.
+Electronic bonds are sold at face value, which means that you'll pay $25 for a $25 bond.
+The bond is worth its full value when it's redeemed.

 Unlike the electronic version, paper EE bonds are sold at half their face value.
 For example, you would pay $25 for a $50 bond.
-The bond then increases in value over time as interest is earned and the bond does not reach face value until it has matured.
-Also, you may only purchase paper EE bonds in pre-determined denominations: $50, $75, $100, $200, $500, $1,000, $5,000, and $10,000.
-The maximum purchase amount per calendar year is also $5,000.
+The bond then increases in value over time as interest is earned.
+The bond doesn't reach face value until it has matured, but the Treasury guarantees that a bond will be worth double its face value in 20 years if it was purchased after 2003.

 Series I Bonds

-The "I" stands for “inflation”, and series I bonds have an interest rate that is indexed to the inflation rate.
-This means that your I bond is designed to keep pace with, or beat inflation.
-The actual interest rate is set by a fixed rate that lasts the life of the bond, plus a semi-annual inflation rate on top of that.
+The "I" stands for “inflation."
+Series I bonds have an interest rate that's indexed to the inflation rate.
+This means that your I bond is designed to keep pace with—or beat—inflation.
+The actual interest rate is set by a fixed rate that lasts the life of the bond plus a semi-annual inflation rate on top of that.
 The inflation rate is determined once in May and again in November.

 What Interest Rate do Savings Bonds Pay?